 I want to show you.

 So here are two beautiful stories about how this incredible program is changing lives.
 Your donations and prayers are making a difference—they’re equipping these women with the skills they need to change their own lives.
 And it’s your involvement that's been making these stories possible!

-When Joan was only 16 years old, she was forced to marry a man who was 17 years older than her.
+When Joan was only 16 years old, a family member forced her to marry a man who was 17 years older than her.
 She was an orphan in Uganda, living with her aunt.
-When her aunt could no longer afford to send her to school, she arranged a marriage between Joan and this older man.
+When her aunt couldn't afford to send her to school anymore, she arranged a marriage between Joan and this older man.

 Since then, her business has taken off!
 When Joan first started, she didn’t have much money, so she started by selling cakes.
 But since then, she’s expanded into making wedding and birthday cakes!
 Whenever Joan gets a big order, she asks the other women in the ministry to help, and they all share the profits.

 Joan’s life is entirely different now, thanks to the love of Christ and her newfound ability to support herself and her children.
-What a profound difference the Women of Worth Bakery Outreach program has been able to make on her life, and the lives of so many other women.
+What a profound difference the Women of Worth Bakery Outreach ministry has been able to make in her life, and the lives of so many other women.

 Joan's story shows us the transformative power this program can have on a woman’s ability to take care of herself and her family.
 But this next story, Nalengo’s story, is a tribute to the beautiful community that the Women of Worth program has created.

 To celebrate the incredible success of their program, the women involved in Women of Worth threw a party.
 And all of the women involved brought each other gifts.
 They wanted to celebrate the love they’d come to feel for each other.
 As they opened their gifts, the room was filled with joy.